 Humboldt was driven by scientific discovery as he describes here in his ‘Personal Narrative’, 1812: “From my earliest days I felt the urge to travel to distant lands seldom visited by Europeans.
 This urge characterizes a moment when our life seems to open before us like a limitless horizon… What attracted me … was no longer the promise of a wandering life full of adventures, but a desire to see with my own eyes a grand, wild nature…, and the prospect of collecting facts that might contribute to the progress of science.”

 Sometimes scientific discoveries happen right in the field.
 We now know how the big thaw slump on the island has changed between this year and last as the peninsula that has been there for perhaps a decade is melting away.
 We have discovered that the surface soils at this time of year are thawed deeper than they have ever been since we started our measurements.
-It looks like the erosion is not slowing down this year along the coastal reach near camp.
+It looks like the erosion is rapidly progressing along the coastal reach near camp.
 As the field season progresses, I am learning many new things about this place.

 Sometimes the discoveries come much later once the data are analyzed.
 We won’t get the full answers to our greening questions until we have processed many drone models and analyzed many different datasets together.
 This full process of scientific discovery can take many years from data collection to papers.
 But it is finding the answers to my research questions that really drives me and keeps me going when the scientific process is slow and winding.